Annecy: 1815–present

-The new municipality was established on 1 January 2017 by merger with the former communes of Annecy-le-Vieux, Cran-Gevrier, Meythet, Pringy and Seynod.
+A new municipality was established on 1 January 2017 with the merger of the former communes of Annecy-le-Vieux, Cran-Gevrier, Meythet, Pringy and Seynod.

 Administration

 Annecy is part of four cantons (Annecy-1, Annecy-2, Annecy-3 and Annecy-4); it is the prefecture of Haute-Savoie.

 Since 2017, Annecy has consisted of six delegate cities: Annecy; Annecy-le-Vieux; Cran-Gevrier; Meythet; Pringy; and Seynod.
 Local government consists of a city council with 202 members.
 The number of members in each commune delegate depends upon its population.
-The Mayor is Jean-Luc Rigaut (UDI) since 2007.
+The Mayor is François Astorg (LE) since 2020.

 The intercommunality of Annecy, Communauté d'agglomération du Grand Annecy, includes 34 municipalities.